Uzbek Plov Recipe

 Step 4

-Then add the meat, mix well and let it cook for about 10 minutes with the onion.
+Next, add the meat, mix well, and let it cook with the onions for about 10 minutes.

 Uzbek Plov Recipe - Step 4